philanc/luasqleet/README.md

 - [Resilar](https://github.com/resilar/sqleet), for this nice encryption codec

-- The Kepler Project contributors for [LuaSQL](https://github.com/keplerproject/luasql) - The luasqleet.c, luasql.c/.h and test1.lua files come from LuaSQL.
-They have hardly been modified.
+- Tiago Dionizio and Doug Currie for the [lsqlite3](http://lua.sqlite.org/index.cgi/index) Lua wrapper

 ### License

 SQLite and Sqleet are public domain.

-LuaSQL uses the same license as Lua (MIT).
+lsqlite3 and luasqleet use the same license as Lua (MIT). lsqlite3 copyright and license notice are at the top of src/lsqlite3.c.

-Luasqleet license is also MIT.